Shendare/EQZip/Readme.md

 * Recent menu feature to remember the last 9 archives worked with (toggle)

-* .Net 3.5 compatible, but archives will compress to about 30% smaller with .Net 4.5
+* .Net 3.5 compatible, but archives will compress about 30% smaller when compiled to .Net 4.5

 #Screenshots: